cyberark/identity-sample-nodejs/EXECUTIVE_SUMMARY.md

 CyberArk Identity Sample NodeJS Server

 ## Functionality
 CyberArk Identity Sample NodeJS Server shows one of the possible usage of CyberArk Identity Products.
-This app uses NodeJS backend and React frontend.
+This app uses NodeJS backend and Angular frontend.

 ## Business Purpose
 This is just to showcase the capabilities of the CyberArk Identity Products.